 The problem, however, is that such is not done.
-These points were covered in my clients' friend of court brief in the case described above and my clients do want to be heard on future Indian housing barrier and solution discussions.
+These points were covered in my clients' friend of court brief in the case described above and my clients do want to

 Senator Cantwell, it is obvious from your comments to Mr. Boyd that you know that something else is going on underneath the surface.
-The Indian housing pro-gram is vital and self-determination is a proper model.
+The Indian housing program is vital and self-determination is a proper model.
 However there must be meaningful reforms to the program to make it more democratic and responsive.